Original Author: Steve Willis

 The SSRS team use trail cameras for much of our survey work.
 As these amazing devices have come down in price their popularity has risen and risen.
 And for good reason too – they are unobtrusive ways to observe your local wildlife.
 Even setting up a camera in your garden or local park could surprise – you often find foxes, roe deer, or maybe even a badger or hedgehog rooting about (they work in the dark too!).

 We know many folks out there who use trail cams just for a bit of fun and take them with them on days out and holidays and so on.
 One of our survey volunteers, Gus, was away with his class on a field trip to Mar Lodge Estate in the Cairngorms.
-A stunning place a with a LOT of wildlife, as any of you who watched BBC Winterwatch will know.
+A stunning place a with a lot of wildlife, as any of you who have ever watched BBC Autumn or Winterwatch will know.

 Gus set up his camera in the woods and put a wee bit of bait out in the hope of a few squirrels or maybe even a marten.
 The very first thing to find the bait was a marten!
 Then by day there were heaps of squirrels.
 See this link for a cool video of what is known, technically speaking, as a scurry of squirrels.